old-games/WizardryVI-ru/documentation/facts-and-spoilers.md

 a few levels you will want to switch everyone's classes to something more suitable to your tastes.

-## SECTION 7 - Combat tips for certain monsters
+## Combat tips for certain monsters

 This is a list of notable monsters, sorted primarily by when in the game they can appear.